Click on these links to go to other pagesShow menu

 The etiquette of the sport is also summarised.

-For guests who use an estate rifle when stalking at either Kildermorie, Baledigle or Creagan Breaca, it is not necessary to be in posession of a Firearm Certificate since unaccompanied stalking is never permitted.
-All stalking is under the guidance and direction of professional estate staff.
+For guests who use an estate rifle when stalking on Estate ground, it is not necessary to be in posession of a Firearm Certificate since all stalking is under the guidance and supervision of professional estate staff.

 |Red stag||1 July – 20 October||Red hind||21 October – 15 February|